-The hallway or corridor area is the first thing you see so it’s a good opportunity to create a great first impression!
+The hallway or corridor area is the first thing you see, so it’s a good opportunity to create a great first impression!

 Ensure your hallway is clean, tidy and spacious, it should be comfortable for your guests to walk in and take off their shoes and jackets.
 Injecting some colour is a great way to express some personality and make your hallway more inviting.
-We recommend running with brighter colours and we love the green that Pantone has coined colour of the year.
+We recommend running with brighter colours, and we love the green that Pantone has coined colour of the year.
 There is also nothing better than including framed pictures or your favourite artwork here to add that extra personal touch.

 2. The Living Room

-The living room is probably going to be the first room your guests will enter and there’s plenty you can do to make it as welcoming and relaxing as possible.
+The living room is probably going to be the first room your guests will enter, and there’s plenty you can do to make it as welcoming and relaxing as possible.

-Colour is again important and sets the mood, it can provide a relaxing or energising feel to the room.
-There is so much choice here and you can choose how intense or cool you want the colours to be.
+Colour is again important and sets the mood; it can provide a relaxing or energising feel to the room.
+There is so much choice here, and you can choose how intense or cool you want the colours to be.
 A soft blue or white will provide a cool and calming mood whilst a vibrant orange will energise the place.
 Adding a new rug or some cushions can be enough to help set the scene.

 Other things for you to consider include furniture and accessories.
-For your sofas and tables, it’s important these are kept clutter free for that clean modern look.
-They should be tidy so your guests will feel welcome to sit down and relax.
+For your sofas and tables, it’s important these are kept clutter free for that clean, modern look.
+They should be tidy, so your guests will feel welcome to sit down and relax.

 As the living room is a space is where you’re likely to spend most of your time, it’s nice to have accessories that bring out your personality here.
 Consider items like photos, canvas art or items you have obtained on your travels.
 We love dotting little souvenirs about that bring back good memories from previous holidays.
-This will give the room some character and it’s a great conversation starter!
+It will give the room some character, and it’s a great conversation starter!

 To find out more about refreshing your living room, click here.

 3. Dining Area